Feature Comparison: vSAN (On-premises) to VMware Cloud on AWS

 vSAN Fault Domains feature | Yes | No | |

-HCI Mesh | Yes | No | |
+Disaggregated storage | Yes | No | |

-Storage Policy Based Management settings and rules | Yes | Yes | VMware Cloud on AWS uses Managed Storage Policies: Policies that are managed by VMware and ensure workloads meet specified SLA requirements.
+Storage Policy-Based Management settings and rules | Yes | Yes | VMware Cloud on AWS uses Managed Storage Policies: Policies managed by VMware ensure workloads meet specified SLA requirements.
 User-managed storage policies are also available. |

 RAID-5/6 Erasure Coding | Yes | Yes |

-User selectable on-premises, subject to minimum host requirements.
-To ensure SLAs are met, VMware Cloud on AWS enforces use of RAID-6 with managed storage policies when using 6 hosts or more, and RAID-5 when using 4-5 hosts.
-User-managed storage policies may be used, but may violate SLAs depending on the policy rules used. |
+User-selectable on-premises, subject to minimum host requirements.
+To ensure SLAs are met, VMware Cloud on AWS enforces the use of RAID-6 with managed storage policies when using 6 hosts or more and RAID-5 when using 4-5 hosts.
+User-managed storage policies may be used but may violate SLAs depending on the policy rules. |

-Storage policy-based secondary level of resilience for stretched clusters and 2-Node clusters | Yes | Yes | |
+Storage policy-based secondary level of resilience for stretched clusters and 2-node clusters | Yes | Yes | |

-Reserved Capacity Management toggle | Yes | No | A different host provisioning model is used in VMware Cloud on AWS making this feature unnecessary |
+Reserved Capacity Management toggle | Yes | No | A different host provisioning model is used in VMware Cloud on AWS, making this feature unnecessary |

 vSAN iSCSI Service | Yes | No | |